projectara/greybus-spec/source/special.rst

 - If UNIPRO is not UPRO_UP or UPRO_HIBERNATE, the response shall have status GB_SVC_INTF_NO_UPRO_LINK.

-The Greybus Interface Set Power Mode response message contains a field which may contain a PowerChangeResultCode as defined by the |unipro|
-specification, version 1.6, Table 9.
-The pwr_change_result_code field in the response payload indicates a successful operation or describes the reason for the operation failure.
-The values of the pwr_change_result_code field are defined in
+If the Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the status field in the Operation Response payload is GB_SVC_OP_SUCCESS, the pwr_change_result_code field in the Greybus Interface Set Power Mode response message contains a PowerChangeResultCode as defined by the |unipro| specification, version 1.6, Table 9.
+The pwr_change_result_code field indicates a successful Operation or describes the reason for the Operation failure.
+The values of the pwr_change_result_code field are defined in Table :num:`table-svc-interface-set-power-mode-response-pwr-change-result-code`.
-Table :num:`table-svc-interface-set-power-mode-response-pwr-change-result-code`.

 .. figtable::
    :nofig: